 Jeune à Jamais

 Jeune à Jamais is developing an urban musical catalog with a unique aesthetic.
 Label, publisher, talent scout and musical supervisor, Jeune à Jamais dreams of being the reflection of a generation.
-JAJ is a structure attached to the publishing house Alter K.
+JAJ is attached to the publishing house Alter K.

 Styles of music : urban.